5 Random Pages

 Site visit 2007

 A site visit found that the four emplacements, command post, engine room, and computer room were extant, but the only evidence for the accommodation camp was a few concrete bases which marked the position of the buildings.
-The original concrete fence posts still surround the site, together with a smaller compound to the north west.
-The smaller compound contains two large concrete bases which may have been magazines, as there are none extant on the main site.
+The original concrete fence posts still surrounded the site, together with a smaller compound to the north west.
+The smaller compound had two large concrete bases which may have been magazines, which were not found on the main site.

 The command post is brick built with a concrete roof, and is partly flooded.
-A large door is fitted to the rear of the building, similar to that found at the Drumbowie battery, also a .
+A large door has been fitted to the rear of the building, similar to that found at the Drumbowie battery, also a .

 Each emplacement is constructed of reinforced concrete, and contains the following: